Morning, Tuesday, 17th October 2017

 THIS EVENT IS CPD CERTIFIED

-As the UK begins the process of leaving the European Union, this timely seminar will look at priorities for international collaborations and partnerships in research.
+As the UK begins the process of leaving the European Union, and following the publication of a Department for Exiting the European Union policy paper on the future of EU partnerships in science and research, this timely seminar will look at priorities for international collaborations and partnerships in research.

 Sessions will focus on developing the UK’s international profile in the global research landscape, and the key challenges and opportunities associated with both leaving the EU and developing new partnerships.